thomasaarholt/prism-em.github.io/installation.md

 * [CMake](https://CMake.org/) (*For compiling the source code*)
 * [Boost](http://www.boost.org)
 * [FFTW](http://www.fftw.org) (compiled with `--enable-float`, `--enable-shared`, and `--enable-threads`)
+* [HDF5](https://www.hdfgroup.org/solutions/hdf5/) (compiled with `--enable-threadsafe`,`--enable-cxx`, and `--enable-unsupported` )

 *Optional*

 * [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) (*For GPU support*)
 * Python 3, a good choice is [the Anaconda distribution](https://www.continuum.io/downloads) (*For the python package*, `PyPrismatic`)
 * [Qt 5](https://www.qt.io/) (*For building the GUI*)
-* [GCC 4-x](https://gcc.gnu.org/gcc-4.9/changes.html) *For non-Windows systems, note you cannot use GCC-5 or greater with `nvcc` currently, so if you are enabling GPU support you must have gcc-4.7, 4.8, or 4.9*
-`Prismatic` was developed using CUDA 8.0, but likely works with older versions as well and we welcome feedback from any user who attempts to do so (CUDA 7.0, 7.5 also have been reported to work).
+* [GCC](https://gcc.gnu.org/) *For non-Windows systems, you must check the compatibility between your CUDA toolkit version, GCC version, and operating system.
+Check compatibilities within the [CUDA toolkit online documentations](https://developer.nvidia.com/cuda-toolkit-archive) under installation guides.* `Prismatic v1.2` was developed using CUDA 10.1, but likely works with older versions as well and we welcome feedback from any user who attempts to do so.
   *Note: Even if you download a binary version of the GPU codes, you will still need to have the CUDA toolkit installed so that the `cuFFT` libraries can be found at runtime.*

 ## Installers